stevana/pipelining-with-disruptor/README.md

 partitioned parallelism) can be gained by partitioning the inputs, by say odd and even sequence number, and feeding one half of the inputs to one copy of the pipeline and the other half to another copy, thereby almost doubling the throughput.
+Jim calls this a "natural" way to achieve parallelism.

-"Natural" way of introducing parallelism without introducing non-determinism.
+While I'm not sure if "natural" is the best word, I do agree that it's a nice way to make good use of CPUs/cores on a single computer without introducing non-determinism.

-This is a nice model of making good use of CPUs/cores on a single computer.
-As we involve more computers we run into the problem highlighted by Barbara Liskov at the very end of her Turing award [lecture](https://youtu.be/qAKrMdUycb8?t=3058) (2009):
+Things get a bit more tricky if we want to involve more computers.
+Part of the reason, I believe, is that we run into the problem highlighted by Barbara Liskov at the very end of her Turing award [lecture](https://youtu.be/qAKrMdUycb8?t=3058) (2009):